getnamo/SocketIOClient-Unreal/README.md

 });
 ```

-Note that there is an optional namespace (default TEXT("/")) as a last parameter.

 Message parameter is a [FJsonValue](http://api.unrealengine.com/INT/API/Runtime/Json/Dom/FJsonValue/), if you have a complex message you'll most commonly want to decode it into a [FJsonObject](http://api.unrealengine.com/INT/API/Runtime/Json/Dom/FJsonObject/) via ```AsObject()```.

+Note that this is equivalent to the blueprint ```BindEventToFunction``` function and should be typically called once e.g. on beginplay.

 ### Emitting Events